WebAssembly/tool-conventions/Linking.md

 emit relocatable object files, and WAT producers wish to emit human-readable relocation metadata for later creation of a relocatable object file.

+> [!NOTE]
+> This WAT-based text format is still a work in progress and not yet implemented
+> by widely used toolchains.
+Specifically, this is not the format used by
+> Clang/LLVM which uses a more traditional assembly-style format colloquially
+> refereed to as ths `.s` format.

 ## Relocations

 Relocations are represented as WebAssembly annotations of the form